sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

 http://www.icon-king.com/?p=15
 Copyright (c) 2003-2004 David Vignoni
 See LICENSE-LGPL
-The following images are from the Nuvola icon set (in ): templates/static/images/plush-default/nzo/*.png templates/static/images/plush-default/config/*.png
+The following images are from the Nuvola icon set: templates/static/images/plush-default/nzo/*.png templates/static/images/plush-default/config/*.png
 ( with the exception of config_newzbin.png which is used with permission of Newzbin.com )